korn101/GeneticAlgorithm1/README.md

 GeneticAlgorithm1
 =================

-(Very) Basic genetic algorithm by Dark Savant and Korn101
+(Very) Basic genetic algorithm framework. by korn101

+STILL IN DEV
 *apologies in advance for spelling errors*

 Background: